How do you choose an investment-grade property?

 When it comes to the numbers (scientific) component, I see many investors get swamped by the seemingly endless numbers that can potentially paralyse them into inaction.

 In reality, you don’t need to know one million things; you just need to understand a few critical metrics.

 While this list is not exhaustive, here are a number of metrics the team at Metropole, uses to assess the investment potential of a property.

 We look at past capital growth to give us an indication of future growth potential.

 You probably know that one of the rules in Metropole’s Six Stranded Strategic Approach is buying in an area that has a long history of strong capital growth and one that will continue to outperform the averages because of the demographics in the area.

-Once we’ve confirmed that quality of the location we need to drill deeper into the property itself.
+Once we’ve confirmed the quality of the location we need to drill deeper into the property itself.

 And the best way to gauge its growth potential is to back-track its past performance by getting the history of at least two previous sales (if possible.)